2012 Infiniti FX35 Expert Review:New Car Test Drive

 The Infiniti FX delivers a stylish crossover sport-utility with a healthy dose of amenities and solid performance at a decent price, and a palette of options to please almost anyone.
 If you prefer looking good and going fast to practicality, comfort and fuel economy it's worth putting on your list.

 G.R.
 Whale filed this report to NewCarTestDrive.com after his test drive of the FX models in California.

 Infiniti FX35 ($41,600); FX35 AWD ($43,050); FX50 AWD ($56,400).

 Options As Tested

-Technology Package ($2900) includes Lane Departure Warning, Lane Departure Prevention, Intelligent Brake Assist, Forward Collision Warning, intelligent cruise control, Distance Control Assist, pre-crash belts, rain-sensing wipers, adaptive and self-leveling headlamps; Sport Package ($3000) includes dark-tint headlamps and exterior trim, active rear steering, sport seats, shift paddles, CDC suspension; 265/45WR21 performance tires (N/C with Sport Package); tow package ($680).
+Technology Package ($2900) includes Lane Departure Warning, Lane Departure Prevention, Intelligent Brake Assist, Forward Collision Warning, intelligent cruise control, Distance Control Assist, pre-crash belts, rain-sensing wipers, adaptive and self-leveling headlamps; Sport Package ($3000) includes dark-tint headlamps and exterior trim, active rear steering, sport seats, shift paddles, CDC suspension; deluxe touring package ($1,650); tow package ($680).